umd-dslam/sunstorm-xactserver/tools/README.md

 ### Create security groups

-For each region, create a security group that allows all traffic from other regions.
-In the example above, security group will have one inbound rule where the Source is `10.0.0.0/8` so that we allow traffic from all other regions.
+For every region, create a security group that allows all traffic from other regions.
+In the example above, the security group will have one inbound rule where the **Source** is `10.0.0.0/8` so that we allow traffic from all other regions.

 Copy the ID of this security group and use it in the `securityGroups` fields in the EKS yaml file (e.g. `deploy/eks/us-east-1.yml`) of the corresponding region.